its-nitin-rathour/Resume/README.md

 - Designed summary, overview, and detail pages with charts to analyze trends by region, loan type, and borrower profile.

 ---
+## 🧠 Publication

+### The Intelligent Drive: Exploring AI in Electric and Autonomous Mobility
+📎 [Link](#) | _NGNDAI-2025 (MNNIT Allahabad), Springer LNNS (Scopus Indexed)_

+- Conducted a detailed literature review on ML techniques for AV/EV systems, covering traffic forecasting, anomaly detection, and V2X communication.
+- Explored emerging trends like federated learning, neuromorphic computing, and explainable AI in intelligent mobility.
+- Accepted for presentation at NGNDAI-2025; selected for publication in Springer LNNS (Scopus/INSPEC indexed).

+---

 ## 🏆 Academic Achievements

 - **GATE 2024 (CS & IT):** Achieved 95.0 %ile percentile in GATE 2024 (CS & IT),  demonstrating exceptional proficiency and expertise.
+- Core team member of GATE Club, IET Agra; involved in organizing academic events and peer learning sessions.
 ---

 ## 🛠 Skills